sniderjustin/ai/README.md

 # ai

-The **ai** repository is a place to gather important research on ai.
+The **AI** repository is a place to gather important research on AI.
 Here you will find useful code, datasets, and links to research papers.
 I test solutions to AI problems and post the results.
-All results shown are results I was able to run and verify myself.
+All results shown are results I have run and verify myself.